MozarellaMan/KoreDefenceGodot/README.md

 ### Development tips

-- The project is configured to start and wait for a debugger to attach, you can turn this off in the project settings under the "Mono" section if you want to run the game from the editor

 - I suggest JetBrains Rider as the IDE to use with Godot, here's a [video](https://www.youtube.com/watch?v=N4M5eV982n0) on getting that set up:
 (this includes setting up C# to work on your computer)
 Disclaimer: JetBrains Rider is not free, but can be used with a student email or if you contribute to an OSS (Open Source Project)